JeffreyYu2018/personal-websitev4/_posts/2021-07-27-winding-down-mostly.md

 Things got really busy on Thursday.
 Not only did I start getting a lot of things to do at work, but my mind was pre-occupied with what would happen *after* work.

 Normally don't touch upon dating that much in these blogs, but I’ll offer a small glimpse into what happened that evening.
 First of all, yes, I’ve been going on dates throughout all these blogs, although I’ve omitted pictures of the girls out of confidentiality, of course.
-Basically, my strategem for dating has been to visit places on my list of 101 things to do that I’ve never been to.
+Basically, my strategy for dating has been to visit places on my list of 101 things to do that I’ve never been to.
 It’s not only fun for me, but it gives an excuse to bring my date to some really cool places in the city.
 For today, I visited the Vessel, a spiraling honeycomb structure in Hudson Yards, a self-proclaimed blueprint for an idealistic city.
 The neighborhood features shops, parks, eco-friendly office buildings, but this public structure in the center is the most iconic.

 ![](../uploads/071521_vessel_looking_up.jpeg)